-Gem and mineral hardness is measured on the Mohs scale.
+Gem and mineral hardness are measured on the Mohs scale.
 The numbers are based on the relative ease or difficulty with which one mineral can be scratched by another.
 But the Mohs scale is deceptive.
 The steps between the minerals are not evenly spaced.
-For example, diamond is only one number away, but it’s many times harder than gems in the corundum family.
+For example, a diamond is only one number away, but it’s many times harder than gems in the corundum family.

 Corundum (ruby and sapphire) is relatively hard—9 on the Mohs scale.
 It has excellent toughness and no cleavage, which is a tendency to break when struck.
 This makes it a great choice for rings and other mountings subject to daily wear.